 Important participants to the first regional learning festival for South-Eastern Europe were deputy ministers and other representatives of competent ministries from eight countries.
 Slovenia was represented by its ambassador in Macedonia, Mr Marjan Šiftar.
-The meeting was opened by the Macedonian president, Mr Boris Traikovski, and there a roundtable organised Albania, Bosnia representatives from and Hercegovina.
-Kosovo, Bulgaria.
+The meeting was opened by the Macedonian president, Mr Boris Trajkovski, and there was а roundtable organised for representatives from Albania.
+Bosnia and Hercegovina.
+Bulgaria.
 Croatia.
+Kosovo.
 Macedonia, Romania, Serbia and Montenegro, and Slovenia.
 Participants presented the views of individual ministries regarding the implementation of adult education and lifelong learning in their countries, and signed a joint declaration and action plan concerning future development of lifelong learning in the region.